Chargebee Glossaries

 Also called metered billing or pay-as-you-go pricing, usage-based billing allows customers to pay only for what they use in each billing cycle.

-As consumers, we already encounter usage-based billing in various aspects of our lives, such as electricity charges and Uber rides.
+As consumers, we already encounter usage-based billing (UBB) in various aspects of our lives, such as electricity charges and Uber rides.
 In essence, the process works as follows:

 • You use a product or a service